swifticul/prismatic-api/README.md

 ### Step 1: Clone the Source Code

-1. Open your web browser and go to the Prismatic API GitHub repository: https://github.com/swifticul/prismatic-api
+1. Go to the Prismatic API GitHub repository: https://github.com/swifticul/prismatic-api/releases

-2. Click on the green "Code" button located near the top-right of the repository page.
+2. Unwrap the "Assets" dropdown on the latest release that you can find.

-3. Click on "Download ZIP" from the dropdown menu.
+3. Click on "Source Code (ZIP)".
 This will download the source code as a ZIP file to your computer.

 4. Extract the ZIP file to a location where you can easily access it, like your "Documents" or "Downloads" folder.
-Once extracted, you'll have a folder named `prismatic-api-master`.
+Once extracted, you'll have a folder named `prismatic-api-[version number]`.

 ### Step 2: Install Node.js/npm